mocamircea/sygon-token/testing/UC8 Transfer from alias target.md

 # Transfer from alias target
 ## <i>transferFromAliasTarget</i>

 The alias target address receives all amounts transferred to aliases.
 This amount is further distributed to the contributors of the SYGON technology.
-Contributors are registered as split destinations in splitters (at entries 1-6).
+Contributors are registered as split destinations in splitters.

 ### Preconditions
 Restrictions: the transferred amount is strictly positive, the transfer can be performed only by the owner of the <i>addrAliasTarget</i> address or a delegated user,